joone/joone.github.io/content/posts/design-doc-support-dragging-js-file-objects-to-native-drop-targets/index.md

-This design reads the blob bytes synchronously at drag-start, forwards them through the existing drag IPC pipeline as a `BinaryDataItem`, and delivers them to the OS via the platform file-contents path (`CFSTR_FILECONTENTS` on Windows/Linux/ChromeOS; `NSFilePromise` on macOS).
+This design reads the blob bytes synchronously at drag-start, forwards them through the existing drag IPC pipeline as a `BinaryDataItem`, and delivers them to the OS via the platform file-contents path (`CFSTR_FILECONTENTS` on Windows, `NSFilePromise` on macOS).

 The initial scope is **image MIME types only**, gated by magic-byte validation, behind a disabled-by-default runtime flag.

 ---

-## 2. Motivation
+## 1. Introduction

-Many WebView-based applications (e.g. Outlook and Teams) behave like native apps but cannot drag user-authored content out to the desktop or other apps.
+Drag-and-drop is one of the oldest and most intuitive interactions in graphical user interfaces, dating back to the early desktop environments of Windows and Macintosh in the 1990s.
+Its directness — pick something up and drop it where you want it — is exactly why it remains a core part of how users move data between applications today.

+The web platform has long supported drag-and-drop, but it was designed primarily to work *within* a web page.
+Interactions that cross the boundary between the browser and native applications are limited to a few special cases: dragging an image out of a page, dragging a URL link out to another application, or dropping a file from the OS file manager into the browser.
+As a result, many WebView-based applications that look and feel like native apps fall short of user expectations, because drag-and-drop is not fully supported at the browser level.

+The goal of this design is to close that gap by supporting a new scenario: dragging a JavaScript `File` object out of the browser and dropping it onto a native application.
+This document describes how that is implemented.

-Firefox already supports dragging constructed `File` objects out of the browser, so this change aligns Chromium with existing cross-browser behavior using the **existing** `DataTransfer` API — no new JS surface is introduced.
+For reference, Firefox already supports dragging constructed `File` objects out of the browser, so this change aligns Chromium with existing cross-browser behavior using the **existing** `DataTransfer` API — no new JS surface is introduced.

 ### Goals